UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 `type`, and `month`).
 We used one hot encoding on these categorical features and used randomized cross validation to determine the optimal hyperparameters, maximum depth and number of estimators.
-We calculated the cross-validation scores to determine how well our model was performing.
+We calculated the average (validation) scores using cross validation to determine how well our model was performing.

 | Fold | Neg Mean Squared Error |
 | ---: | ---------------------: |